denys-tremba/appliance-store-management-system/README.md

 Employees should be able to do the following:
 1. show every table;
 2. add, correct, and delete `Employee`, `Client`, `Appliance`, `Manufacturer`;
-3. approve orders.
+3. approve order.

 Clients and employees should be able to do the following:
 1. have navigation and provide access for permitted elements front-end;
-2. add, correct, and delete orders.
+2. add, correct, and delete order.

 Users must be able to work in two languages(native and English).